mike2611/leaderboard/README.md

 # Leaderboard

-> This project displays a leaderboard the data is obtained and preserved thanks to the Leaderboard API service.
+> This project displays Go board game punctuation from different players add your own, the data is obtained and preserved thanks to the Leaderboard API service.

 ## Desktop 💻
 ![screenshot](src/images/desktopImage.png)